-The Russian economy is vulnerable to market downturns and economic slowdowns elsewhere in the world.
-The global financial crisis has resulted in uncertainty regarding further economic growth, availability of financing and cost of capital, which could negatively affect the Group's future financial position, results of operations and business prospects.
+In 2014, the Russian economy was negatively impacted by a significant drop in crude oil prices and a significant devaluation of the Russian rouble, as well as sanctions imposed on Russia by several countries.
+In December 2014, the rouble interest rates have increased significantly after the Central Bank of Russia raised its key rate to 17%.
+The combination of the above resulted in reduced access to capital, a higher cost of capital, increased inflation and uncertainty regarding economic growth, which could negatively affect the Group's future financial position, results of operations and business prospects.
 Management believes it is taking appropriate measures to support the sustainability of the Group's business in the current circumstances.